Generic name: linezolid (oral/injection) (lin EZ oh lid)

 You should not use linezolid if you are allergic to it.

-Do not use linezolid if you have taken an MAO inhibitor in the past 14 days.
+Do not use linezolid if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.

 Tell your doctor if you have ever had: